yalematta/WomenWhoCode/README.md

 The following **optional** features are implemented:
 Onboarding:
+ * [ ] When a member clicks sign up with github, take member through github oauth sign up flow (https://developer.github.com/v3/oauth_authorizations/)
+    * [ ] On successful log in we will push the Member data and personalization data to server via parse
+    * [ ] get image url from user's github profile save it to image_url
 * [ ] on successful signup member will be auto subscribed to WWCode specific features
 * [ ] If the members signs in via github, we will make additional calls to the api to better learn member's interests